bradleypeabody/godap/README.md

 godap
 =====

-Demo/skeleton of minimalistic LDAP serving in Go
+A minimalistic LDAP server in Go

 What is this thing?
 -------------------